The moment you knew

 rusty knife in the back

-You never feel like you are good enough or doing enough in their eyes.
-Always somehow deficient.
+You never feel good enough or doing enough in their eyes.
+You are always somehow deficient.

 This is turning red flags yellow.